 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-Romania is a market with vast potential, a strategic location, though with a challenging business climate.
+Romania is a market with vast potential and a strategic location, though with a challenging business climate.
 This report is intended to aid American companies in developing and executing new and increased sales to this important and promising – yet still transitional – EU market.

-According to ONRC data, the total volume of trade between Romania and the United States amounted to almost two billion euros at the end of last year and almost one billion euros at the end of March 2021.
-June 2021, in Romania there were a number of active 8075 American companies present, with a total value of the subscribed share capital of 1.22 billion euros.
+According to United States Census Bureau data, the total volume of trade between Romania and the United States amounted to almost three billion dollars at the end of last year and almost one billion euros at the end of March 2022.